conormcafee/mitso-marketing/src/pages/case-studies/robert-mizzell.md

 imageBlock:
   - Image: /assets/383fff21-1314-481c-bafc-599a7f212b79.jpeg
 testimonial: >-
-  Maeve & the ladies at MiTSO are great to work with.
+  Maeve and the ladies at MiTSO are great to work with.
 We have been working with them for the last 5/6 months and have developed a great working relationship.
 They are always at the end of the phone no matter what the request is and have boasted our social media stats no end, not to forget totally revamping our branding which was badly needed!
 We will always be very grateful to them and look forward to many more months of working together.

   Thank you ladies and best wishes to MiTSO and continued success in the future.